cs-uob/COMS10015/docs/index.md

 [...] this unit delivers an introduction to computer architecture: the focus is on bridging the gap between high-level programming languages and the hardware (e.g., micro-processors) on which associated programs execute.
 The unit content can be described as three main topics, which gradually build from lower to higher level concepts:

 1. From Mathematics and Physics to digital logic:
-   - Boolean algebra, integer representation and arithmetic,
+   - Boolean algebra; integer representation and arithmetic,
    - physical design of logic components (e.g., logic gates from transistors),
    - use of combinatorial logic components (e.g., Karnaugh maps),
    - use of sequential logic components (e.g., state machines).
 2. From digital logic to computer processors:
-   - processor paradigms: counter, accumulator, and register machines; von Neumann vs. Harvard architecture; RISC vs. CISC,
+   - processor paradigms: counter, accumulator, stack, and register machines; von Neumann vs. Harvard architecture; RISC vs. CISC,
    - memory paradigms: von Neumann bottleneck, memory hierarchy; cache memories,
    - instruction set design: instruction classes; addressing modes; instruction encoding and decoding,
    - processor design: buses; control and data paths; ALU; microcoded vs. hardwired control; fetch-decode-execute cycle.